imsoumya18/product_crawler/README.md

   was not implemented due to time constraints.
 * **Device Limitations**: Running the crawler on too many URLs simultaneously may strain devices with limited processing power.
+* **Generalisation**: I could have used LLMs like OpenAI API to fetch product links from HTML instead of regex to have a generalised procedure.

 ## Parameters